-Retention intentions at organization.
-There was a significant main effect of valued interdependent behavior, b = -1.07, t(244) = -2.53, p = .012, 95% CI [-1.907, -0.236], d = 0.32.
-There was also a positive significant main effect of enacted interdependent behavior, b = 0.027, t(244) = 2.02, p = .045, 95% CI [0.001, 0.053], d = 0.26.
+There was a significant main effect of valued interdependent behavior, b = -1.06, t(245) = -2.50, p = .013, 95% CI [-1.891, -0.224], d = 0.32.
+There was also a positive significant main effect of enacted interdependent behavior, b = 0.03, t(245) = 2.00, p = .047, 95% CI [0.000, 0.053], d = 0.26.
 No other significant main effects or two-way interactions emerged.
-Importantly, and in further support of Hypothesis 2, the predicted three-way interaction between enacted behavior × valued behavior × social class background was positive and significant, b = 0.055, t(244) = 2.39, p = .018, 95% CI [0.010, 0.100], d = 0.31.
-These results tentatively suggest that employees from working-class backgrounds are differentially affected by a decoupling of enacted and valued interdependent behavior.
+Importantly, and in further support of H2, the predicted three-way interaction between Enacted Behavior × Valued Behavior × Social Class Background was positive and significant, b = 0.055, t(245) = 2.38, p = .018, 95% CI [0.010, 0.100], d = 0.30.

 Using the PROCESS macro in R (Hayes, 2022), we obtained the simple effects of social class for this three-way interaction.
-No significant social class gaps emerged, p's \geq .18.
+No significant social class gaps emerged, p's \geq .19.

-Moderated mediation.
+Moderated Mediation.
 To the extent that employees report experiencing a high sense of fit at their organization, they are also more likely to desire to stay with that organization (O'Reilly et al., 1991).
-As such, we next conducted a moderated mediation analysis to provide an initial test of Hypothesis 3.
-Given that employees from working-class (vs. middle-class) contexts reported experiencing significantly greater sense of fit at organizations when interdependent behavior was both enacted and valued, we next sought to test whether sense of fit might serve as a mediator linking employee social class background and enacted and valued interdependent behavior to retention intentions.
+As such, we next conducted a moderated mediation analysis to provide an initial test of H3.
+Given that employees from workingclass (vs. middle-class) contexts reported experiencing a significantly greater sense of fit at organizations when interdependent behavior was both enacted and valued, we next sought to test whether sense of fit might serve as a mediator linking employee social class background and enacted and valued interdependent behavior to retention intentions.
 To do so, we entered social class background as the predictor, enacted and valued interdependent behavior as moderators, retention intentions as the outcome, and sense of fit as the putative mediator.
 Moderated mediation analyses indicated that sense of fit mediated the observed relationship between social class background, enacted and valued interdependent behavior, and retention intentions.
-Specifically, the analysis yielded a point estimate of 0.043 and a 95% bias-corrected CI of [0.009, 0.077].
-This interval did not include zero, suggesting that the indirect effect of social class background × enacted × valued interdependent behavior on retention intentions through sense of fit was significant.
+Specifically, the analysis yielded a point estimate of 0.047 and a 95% bias-corrected CI of [0.014, 0.081].
+This interval did not include zero, suggesting that the indirect effect of Social Class Background \times Enacted × Valued Interdependent Behavior on retention intentions through sense of fit was significant.

 Decomposing the moderated mediation, among employees from working-class backgrounds, the index of conditional moderated mediation yielded a point estimate of 0.022, and a 95% biascorrected CI of [0.001, 0.042].
-This interval did not include zero, suggesting that there was a positive indirect effect of sense of fit on retention intentions through enacted × valued interdependent behavior.
-In contrast, among employees from middle-class backgrounds, the index of conditional moderated mediation yielded a point estimate of -0.021, and a 95% biascorrected CI of [-0.047, 0.004].
-This interval included zero, suggesting that the indirect effect of sense of fit on retention intentions through enacted × valued interdependent behavior was not significant.
+This interval did not include zero, suggesting that there was a positive indirect effect of sense of fit on retention intentions through Enacted \times Valued Interdependent Behavior.
+In contrast, among employees from middle-class backgrounds, the index of conditional moderated mediation yielded a point estimate of -0.025, and a 95% bias-corrected CI of [-0.051, 0.001].
+This interval included zero, suggesting that the indirect effect of sense of fit on retention intentions through Enacted \times Valued Interdependent Behavior was not significant.
 Taken together, these moderated mediation results provide preliminary evidence that employees from working-class backgrounds experienced greater sense of fit at organizations where interdependent behavior was both enacted and valued, which, in turn, led them to have a stronger intention to stay with the organization-and this pattern was unique to employees from working-class backgrounds.